 Musicians’ Earplugs and Monitors

 Musicians have unique needs when it comes to hearing protection.
 They need to protect their hearing, but they also need to be able to hear their own music clearly, as well as hear other musicians’ music and voices while performing.
+That’s where custom-fit in-ear monitors come in.

 Conventional store-bought ear plugs are great at providing hearing protection.
 However, they often provide too much protection for musicians, muffling speech and sound in the process.
 They make music and voices very unclear and unnatural to listen to.
 While conventional hearing protection can reduce very high frequencies, this amount of hearing protection is typically not needed for musicians.